Laskarzhevsky/PocoDataSet/README.md

 ## Recommended improvements (already implemented or easy to add)
 - Populate `ColumnMetadata.IsNullable` from `GetSchemaTable()` (`AllowDBNull` / `IsNullable`) when available.
-- Populate `DataTable.PrimaryKey` from key discovery (the adapter already provides hooks to fetch primary key information — call these before finalizing the `DataTable`).
+- Populate `DataTable.PrimaryKey` from key discovery (the adapter already provides hooks to fetch primary key information â€” call these before finalizing the `DataTable`).
 - Ensure the adapter infers nullability conservatively when the provider schema does not include it (for example, treat CLR non-nullable value types as non-nullable).

 ## Where to find it in the solution
 - Project folder: `PocoDataSet.SqlServerDataAdapter`
 - Key files:
-  - `SqlDataAdapter.cs` — public adapter API
+  - `SqlDataAdapter.cs` â€” public adapter API
-  - `DataTableCreator/*.cs` — schema / row building helpers
+  - `DataTableCreator/*.cs` â€” schema / row building helpers
-  - `ForeignKeyData.cs` — FK metadata model
+  - `ForeignKeyData.cs` â€” FK metadata model

 ---